Hertig-family/CPPON/readme.txt

                     COMap( std::map<std::string, CPPON *> &m ) - Create a copy of an existing map object containing CPPON objects.

+                    COMap( const char *path, const char *file ) - If we know the file contains a JSON Object then we can instantiate the class objects given the path and filename.

                     = operator can be used to create a COMap from either a JSON string or another COMap object.